morphey-slavbard/product_slider/README.md

 Things considered launch a one file implementation
 * Extension using content script but I decided that was out of scope and required to much work
 * Using insertAdjacentHTML() method, but I run out of time to test completely.

+**Further understanding**
+Built using vanilla JS and Html, no owl carousel or bootstrap used in the making of the carousel.

+Options for Testing and experiemntation

+* Location of carousel buttons
+* wording and copy
+* buttons colour and copy
+* the add to list button - should that even be in a carousel?

+**Future work**

+* Dynamically pulling in content from a json file.
+* Some slight tweeks around how many products appear in mobile version
+* hover over add to cart button on image